 Summing the outcome to the $(a)$ of (\ref{aaa}), we finally get

 which is the same as in the case of PVPs, formula (\ref{BPVP}).

-If one particle is physical, like $\varphi $ in (\ref{nlocca}), and the other one is $\phi $ with the second option of (\ref{Q}) for $Q$, the result does not change.
+If one particle circulating in the loop is physical, like $\varphi $ in (\ref {nlocca}), and the other one is $\phi $ with the second option of (\ref{Q}) for $Q$, the result does not change.
 The simplest parametrization of the circulating momenta gives (\ref{BMKM}) directly, whence the rest follows as before.
 If we start from the parametrization

-we have to note that the integration on $p_{4}$ must be deformed to complex values in order to leave the right pole on one side and the left pole on the other side.
-Then the argument of $Q$ is not everywhere real, so the limit $ \lambda \rightarrow +\infty $ cannot be taken directly.
+we have to note that the integration on $p_{4}$ must include complex values in order to leave the right pole on one side and the left pole on the other side.
+Then the argument of $Q$ is not everywhere real, so the limit $\lambda \rightarrow +\infty $ cannot be taken directly.
 On the other hand, one can easily see that (\ref{bu}) is equivalent to (\ref{BMKM}), because the difference is a closed path that encircles no pole.